WiseLibs/better-sqlite3/README.md

 - `node-sqlite3` uses asynchronous APIs for tasks that don't touch the hard disk.
 That's not only bad besign, but it wastes tons of resources.
 - `node-sqlite3` forces you to manage the memory of SQLite3 statements yourself. `better-sqlite3` does it the JavaScript way, allowing the garbage collector to worry about memory management.
-- `better-sqlite3` splits your database connectino into two parts; a read-only connection, and a writable connection.
-This gives you completely atomic transactions and protects you from reading uncommitted data.
+- This module secretly splits your database connectino into two parts; a read-only connection, and a writable connection, which gives you completely atomic transactions and protects you from reading uncommitted data.

 # API

 ## new Database(*path*, [*options*])

-This opens a new database connection.
-If the specified database does not exist, it is created.
+This creates a database connection.
+If the database file does not exist, it is created.

-When the database is ready for use, the `open` event is emitted.
+When the database connection is ready, the `open` event is fired.

-If the database is closed, the `close` event will be emitted.
+If the database is closed, the `close` event will be fired.
 If the database was closed because of an error, the associated `Error` object will be available as the first argument of the `close` event.
 If there was no error, the first argument will be `null`.

 ### Options